mxagar/computer_vision_udacity/01_Intro_Computer_Vision/CVND_Introduction.md

 Some features:

-- Smaller filters used (3x3): less paramaters, faster.
+- Smaller filters used, 3x3, incontrast to 11x11 from AlexNet: less paramaters, faster. **They pioneered those smaller convolutional filters.**
+- Elegant structure composed by convolutions followed by max-pooling.
 - More layers than AlexNet; the optimum amount is 16.

 ![VGG-16](./pics/vgg-16.png)

+Look at the paper in the `literature/` folder.

 #### ResNet (2015)